Spin foam vacuum LQG versus false 'stringy theory'!

 Loop quantization

-diffeomorphism-invariant gauge theories, which one might call loop quantization.
+At the core of loop quantum gravity is a framework for nonperturbative quantization of diffeomorphism-invariant gauge theories, which one might call loop quantization.
 While originally developed in order to quantize vacuum general relativity in 3+1 dimensions, the formalism can accommodate arbitrary spacetime dimensionalities, fermions (John Baez and Kirill Krasnov), an arbitrary gauge group (or even quantum group), and supersymmetry (Smolin), and results in a quantization of the kinematics of the corresponding diffeomorphism-invariant gauge theory.
 Much work remains to be done on the dynamics, the classical limit and the correspondence principle, all of which are necessary in one way or another to make contact with experiment.

-C*-algebraic quantization to a non-canonical algebra of gauge-invariant classical observables.
+In a nutshell, loop quantization is the result of applying C*-algebraic quantization to a non-canonical algebra of gauge-invariant classical observables.
 Non-canonical means that the basic observables quantized are not generalized coordinates and their conjugate momenta.
 Instead, the algebra generated by spin network observables (built from holonomies) and field strength fluxes is used.

 Loop quantization techniques are particularly successful in dealing with topological quantum field theories, where they give rise to state-sum/spin-foam models such as the Turaev-Viro model of 2+1 dimensional general relativity.
 A much studied topological quantum field theory is the so-called BF theory in 3+1 dimensions.
 Since classical general relativity can be formulated as a BF theory with constraints, scientists hope that a consistent quantization of gravity may arise from the perturbation theory of BF spin-foam models.